 The objective of the IPUT Property Fund is to generate resilient income and dividends for our shareholders over the long-term.
 We aim to deliver best-in-class buildings which offer a superior experience for the occupiers of those buildings and the local neighbourhood.
 We are passionate about placemaking and improving the public realm.
 Sustainability is also fundamental to what we do and has been at the centre of our investment strategy for many years.
-A key focus in recent years has been increasing our exposure to the logistics sector.
+In addition to developing our own sustainable buildings, we strategically reposition assets within our portfolio to improve their sustainability credentials.
+A key focus in recent years has been to reposition our portfolio towards defensive sectors including CBD offices and to increase our exposure to the logistics sector.